 “We have to cut that pipeline of new users,” said Lt.
 Gov. Boyd Rutherford (R), who joined the governor during the announcement at Anne Arundel Medical Center in Annapolis.
 Rutherford headed a heroin and opioid task force that Hogan established during his first year in office.

-At least seven states have enacted strict limits on opioid prescriptions over the last two years, including Connecticut, Illinois, Maine, Massachusetts, Hawaii, Pennsylvania and Rhode Island.
+At least seven states have enacted strict limits on opioid prescriptions in the past two years, including Connecticut, Illinois, Maine, Massachusetts, Hawaii, Pennsylvania and Rhode Island.
 Kentucky adopted such legislation in 2012.

-States have approached sentencing for such drug transactions differently, with some using felony-murder statutes to increase penalties while others use manslaughter or depraved-heart laws.
+States have approached sentencing for lethal overdoses in such drug transactions differently, with some using felony-murder statutes to increase penalties while others use manslaughter or “depraved-heart” laws.

 Hogan’s proposed exception for addicts aligns with a sweeping criminal-justice overhaul approved in Maryland last year as part of an effort to shift from punishing drug addiction to treating it.